lunjohnzhang/warehouse_env_gen_nca_public/README.md

 runs 50 simulations with 50 to 351 agents, increment in step size of 10, in the environment `maps/warehouse/human/kiva_large_w_mode.json` with simulation config `config/warehouse/pure_simulation/RHCR.gin` in the warehouse domain.

-With `constant` mode, the script will run simulations on the provided environment with a fixed number of agents with random seeds.
+**`constant` mode**: the script will run simulations on the provided environment with a fixed number of agents with random seeds.
 Specifically, it runs `N_EVALS` simulations with `AGENT_NUM` agents, in parallel on `N_WORKERS` processes.
 Other parameters will be ignored but they must be given some dummy values for the script to pick up the correct parameter.

 For example, the following command: